cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## What is Elastic Stack?

-Elastic Stack is a group of open source applications from Elastic designed to help users take data from any source and in any format and then search, analyze, and visualize that data in real time.
-It was formerly known as _ELK Stack_, in which the letters in the name stood for the applications in the group: Elasticsearch, Logstash and Kibana.
-A fourth product, Beats, was subsequently added to the stack, rendering the potential acronym to be unpronounceable.
+Elastic Stack is a group of open source applications from Elastic designed to take data from any source and in any format and then search, analyze, and visualize that data in real time.
+It was formerly known as _ELK Stack_, in which the letters in the name stood for the applications in the group: _Elasticsearch_, _Logstash_ and _Kibana_.
+A fourth application, _Beats_, was subsequently added to the stack, rendering the potential acronym to be unpronounceable.

 So let's have a quick look at each component of the Elastic Stack.